Irvsp: to obtain irreducible representations of electronic states in the VASP: APPENDIX

-The $tbbox.in$ file provides detailed information about the TB Hamiltonian (\ie the $case\_hr.dat$ file), which is an essential input for the program \pgmb.
-The tag $case=lda$ ($case=soc$) indicates that the TB Hamiltonian does not (does) have the SOC effect.
-The $lda/soc\_hr.dat$ is needed accordingly.
-In the ``proj" block, ``orbt=1 or 2'' indicates the convention of the local basis ordering on each atom.
-The local orbitals in convention 1 are listed in Table~\ref{tab:conv1}, while those in convention 2 are in the order as implemented in Wannier90. ``ntau'' indicates the total number of the atoms in the TB Hamiltonian, which also means how many lines follow in this block.
-The local orbitals of the TB Hamiltonian are provided by : `x1,x2,x3, itau, iorbit'. `x1,x2,x3' stand for the positions of atoms: $\tau_i=(x_1\bt_1,x_2\bt_2,x_3\bt_3)$; ``itau" stand for the kinds of atoms; and ``iorbit" stand for the total number of local orbitals on each atom.
-So far, ``irobit" is limited to the values of [1,3,5,4,6,7,8,9], whose detailed orbital informations are provided in Table~\ref{tab:conv1}.
-In the case of $case=soc$, the local orbitals will be doubled automatically: the first half are spin-up and the second half are spin-down.
-In the ``kpoint" block, the $k$-path is given as $k_0$ -- $k_1$ -- $\dots$ -- $k_N$ with $kmesh$ on each segment.
-The ``unit\_cell" block gives the lattice vectors and reciprocal lattice vectors in first three lines, followed by space group operators of the system we considered.
-They are the same lines as the program \pgma reads in OUTCAR file.
+The {\ttfamily tbbox.in} file provides detailed information about the TB Hamiltonian (\ie the {\ttfamily case\_hr.dat} file), which is summarized in Table~\ref{tab:tb}.
+It is an essential input for the program \pgmb.
+The tag {\ttfamily case = lda} ({\ttfamily case = soc}) indicates that the TB Hamiltonian does not (does) have the SOC effect.
+The {\ttfamily lda/soc\_hr.dat} is needed accordingly.
+In the {\ttfamily proj} block, {\ttfamily orbt = 1 or 2} indicates the convention of the local orbital ordering on each atom.
+The local orbitals in convention 1 are listed in Table~\ref{tab:conv1}, while those in convention 2 are in the order as implemented in Wannier90. {\ttfamily ntau} indicates the total number of the atoms in the TB Hamiltonian, which also means how many lines follow in this block.
+The local orbitals of the TB Hamiltonian are provided by : {\ttfamily x1,x2,x3, itau, iorbit}. {\ttfamily x1,x2,x3} stand for the positions of atoms: $\tau_i=(x_1\bt_1,x_2\bt_2,x_3\bt_3)$; {\ttfamily itau} stand for the kinds of atoms; and {\ttfamily iorbit} stand for the total numbers of local orbitals on different atoms.
+So far, {\ttfamily iorbit} is limited to the values of \{1,3,5,4,6,7,8,9\}, whose detailed orbital informations are provided in Table~\ref{tab:conv1}.
+In the case of {\ttfamily case = soc}, the local orbitals will be doubled automatically: the first half are spin-up and the second half are spin-down.
+In the {\ttfamily kpoint} block, the $k$-path is given as $k_1$ -- $k_2$ -- $\dots$ -- $k_N$ with {\ttfamily kmesh} points on each segment.
+The {\ttfamily unit\_cell} block gives the lattice vectors and reciprocal lattice vectors in first three lines, followed by space group operators, which are the same lines as \pgma~reads in OUTCAR file.